MobilePayDev/MobilePay-Subscriptions/docs/get_started.md

 # <a name="getstarted"></a> Get started

- 1. **Read API documentation**.
-You'll find it in the  [APIs menu](https://developer.mobilepay.dk/product). *The API documentation provides insight into the structure of the API and will help you determine the best approach for integration as well as provide details on typical use cases.*
+ 1. **Read Best Practice**.
+You'll find it in the  [MobilePay Partner site ](www.mobilepaygroup.com/partner/best-practice). *The Best Practice provides insight into the structure of the API and will help you determine the best approach for integration as well as provide details on typical use cases.*

- 2. **Log-in** Go to  [Sandbox developer portal](https://sandbox-developer.mobilepay.dk/ ) and log in with your credentials.

- 3. **Create app** - My Apps > Create new App to register a new application.
-IMPORTANT: _Please make a note of your Client Secret as you will only see this once!
-You need to supply the `x-ibm-client-id` and `x-ibm-client-secret` when calling the api.
-You should always store the `x-ibm-client-id` in a secure location, and never reveal it publicly.
-If you suspect that the secret key has been compromised, you may reset it immediately by clicking the link on the application details page._

- 4. **Subscribe to APIs.**  To implement MobilePay Subscriptions, go to  [APIs](https://sandbox-developer.mobilepay.dk/product)  and subscribe to the following APIs:
--  Subscriptions
--  Subscriptions User Simulation

 ## Step 2 - Authentication